Cavanaugh Interstellar Cover Mockup

 “Look there’s no time.”
 I said.
 “In moment a small ship will move over the Bow and extend a shield over it to hold it together while you evacuate…” I paused while he pontificated.
+He took a breath.
 “Do shut up and listen sir!
 You need to evacuate-“

-“Hold please.”
-I said into the phone.
+“Hold Please.”
+I muted the phone.
 I doubted he was even listening.

 We watched the screen while the ship maneuvered into position over the Bow.
-With ‘Lana’s help, a shimmery shield was soon flickering around the Bow.
-As the Aurelana backed away from the Bow, the steam whistle sounded again.
+With Aurelana’s help, a shimmery shield was soon flickering around the Bow.
+As the big ship backed away from the Bow, the steam whistle sounded again.

 “Sergeant Paterson-“ I began.

 “Chief of Police, Marjorie Cedars.”
 The no-nonsense authoritative voice responded.
-“You’re on the ship above the city?”
+“You say you’re on the ship above the city?”